meizabel/documentation/biz-model/commands.md

 ``````
 If a command is for an aggregate or a process manager, the first field must contain the ID of the aggregate or the process manager.

 By convention command messages are defined in the file named`commands.proto`.
-Typically the file would reside in the protobuf package of an aggregate or a process manager.
+Typically the file would reside in the protobuf package of a corresponding aggregate or a process manager.

 There should be **one and only one** handler associated with the type of the command.